How Do I Use A Power Sander For Furniture Refinishing?

 Always sand in the direction of the wood grain to avoid unsightly scratches or marks.
 Sanding against the grain can result in an uneven surface texture, making it harder to achieve a consistent finish.

-Also Read About: How Do I Choose The Right Power Tool For Plumbing And Pipefitting Work?
+Also Read About: How Do I Choose The Right Power Tool For Construction And Concrete Finishing?

 Use Even Pressure